-Mustazzeddu is a sort of pizza bread, typical of the city of Iglesias and of the whole Sulcis area, in the south-west of Sardinia.
+Mustazzeddu is a sort of pizza bread, aka the Sardinian Pizza, typical of the city of Iglesias and the whole Sulcis area, in the South-West of Sardinia.

 - Salt: 15 g

 - Basil, fresh: to taste

 Dissolve the yeast in a glass by using half of the water; make sure that the water is lukewarm, not cold neither hot otherwise the yeast won’t activated.

 Sift and mix the two flours and add the the water with the melted yeast in.
 Mix in the oil a little at a time, add salt at the end.
 Start kneading, adding the rest of the water little by little and knead until you get a smooth and elastic dough.
 Put it back in the bowl, cover with a kitchen towel.
 Keep the dough at room temperature until it doubles it size – it should take about 2 o 3 hours.